Table of Contents

 Organizational leaders must work together to identify the “critical asset targets” that most impact operational targets by conducting criticality analyses (more on that in a moment) and automating strategic maintenance workflows.

-Maintenance Management vs Asset Management
+Maintenance Management vs. Enterprise Asset Management

-It’s not unusual to hear the terms maintenance management and asset management used interchangeably.
+It’s not unusual to hear the terms maintenance management and enterprise asset management (EAM) used interchangeably.
 However, there are some key differences.
 Maintenance management is a holistic approach to managing facility operations.
 It not only covers asset and equipment maintenance, but also encompasses the overseeing of labor, parts inventory, and safety procedures.

 Alternatively, asset management primarily focuses on optimizing asset performance relative to output.
 Asset management programs monitor equipment efficiencies and help monitor the asset lifecycle to facilitate capital decisions and provide depreciation estimates to accounting teams.
 While some asset management systems incorporate maintenance schedules, they are typically less focused on presenting easy to understand work orders.
 They tend to be more dependent on an administrator to manage the data entry.

-What Are The Benefits of Maintenance Management?
+What Are the Benefits of Maintenance Management?

 Many organizations oversee a complex array of machinery and systems that require a well-managed preventive maintenance routine to run efficiently.
 Many of these organizations depend on Excel spreadsheets or worse, whiteboard calendars in the manager’s office, to know what needs to be done next.